shuyangsun/Function-Approximation-on-CUDA/README.md

-# fast-trig-integral-cuda
+# Function Approximation
-A demo for using Reiz-Representation Theorem to speed up integral calculation for certain trig functions on GPU.
+An example of how to use orthogonal projection to speed up some mathematical CUDA kernels.